 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice's scores on patient satisfaction with GP consultations were comparable to CCG and national averages.
+The practice was above average for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 86% said the GP was good at listening to them compared to the CCG average of 85% and national average of 88%. - 75% said the GP gave them enough time compared to the CCG average of 80%, and national average of 86%. - 87% said they had confidence and trust in the last GP they saw compared to the CCG average of 94%, and national average of 95% - 76% said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 79%, and national average of 85%. - 86% said the last nurse they spoke to was good at treating them with care and concern compared to CCG average 82%, and national average of 90%. - 83% said they found the receptionists at the practice helpful compared to CCG average of 84%, and national average 86%
+- 93% said the GP was good at listening to them compared to the CCG average of 85% and national average of 88%. - 83% said the GP gave them enough time (CCG average 80%, national average 86%). - 95% said they had confidence and trust in the last GP they saw (CCG average 94%, national average 95%) - 85% said the last GP they spoke to was good at treating them with care and concern (CCG average 79%, national average 85%). - 90% said the last nurse they spoke to was good at treating them with care and concern (CCG average 82%, national average 90%).

+• 84% said they found the receptionists at the practice helpful (CCG average 84%, national average 86%)